Saatwik-ss/DaSH-Lab-Induction-Assignment-2025/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/ANALYSIS.md

 One limitation is that vLLM’s design assumes a high-speed connection between GPU and CPU memory.
 Swapping blocks to CPU RAM could become a bottleneck on slower interconnects or multi-node setups.
 Another limitation is the increase in code complexity.
 Managing block tables, reference counts, and copy-on-write logic introduces many moving parts that make the system harder to maintain or extend.
 There is also a small compute overhead in the attention kernel caused by additional block-table lookups.

+Plus when the model serves large models, with short sequence datasets, the memory fragemntations is less of a bottleneck mking itsystem compute bound rather than memory bound, making it less pronounced.

+There is alos a performance overhead due to an extra step of finding the physical block location.

 The evaluation focuses mainly on transformer-based LLMs and assumes autoregressive decoding.
 The system’s applicability to other architectures or non-text tasks is unclear.
 While the authors show scaling on larger models, they do not analyze how the paging mechanism interacts with model parallelism beyond tensor parallelism.

 ---